FreshPenguin112/NodeJs-Desk-Penguin/README.md

 # THIS IS A FORK OF [Desk-Penguin](https://github.com/TheShovel/Desk-Penguin/)

 # Desk-Penguin
- [PenguinMod](https://penguinmod.com) native offline desktop app for Linux and Windows
+ [PenguinMod](https://penguinmod.com) native offline desktop app for Linux and Windows, now supporting NodeJs!
 # Dependencies
 - unzip
 - zip